aalexmrt/react-invoices-app/README.md

 - [X] Resolve issues related to editing and creating invoices on the same component
 - [X] Add real-time calculation for invoice totals
 - [ ] Address the default selected option issue on the invoice form
-- [ ] Resolve problems with updating edited invoices in the state; ensure proper rendering on the list
+- [ ] Resolve problems with updating edited invoices in the state; ensure proper
+- [ ] Create InputPassword component to handle the logic of the visibility
+- [ ]
+- [ ]
+- [ ] rendering on the list
 - [ ] Implement proper redirection; ensure new invoices appear instantly on the table

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.